Westmoreland-Open-Hack/make_me_a_rps/STEP_ONE.md

     ```

 ### What have we done
 If you have successfully completed these steps you have a great grounding in your language.
 You know how to include an external library or call a Class.
-You can write a loop and make a function
+You can write a loop and make a function.

 ##### Take a break and then move on to step two where we start working with data